Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.62 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.59).

-- The Diamondbacks rank 18th in baseball in home runs surrendered (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs allowed (172 total, 1.2 per game).

-- His last appearance came on Sunday against the Baltimore Orioles, when the right-hander threw 5 1/3 innings, surrendering five earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Monday against the Colorado Rockies, when he tossed seven innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.